brickcap/openresty_examples/book.md

 No?
 A quick recap:- It defines endpoints for clients to make requests to.
-For instance a `location /hello` tells the client that if you make a request to `/hello` I will give you back the results of code excuted inside the `location` directive.
+For instance a `location /hello` tells the client that if you make a request to `/hello` I will give you back the results of code executed inside the `location` directive.
 And important point to note here is that any request made by the client to this `location` endpoint is an `http/tcp` request.

- `ngx.location.capture` issues an interal non blocking, syncrhonous request to a `locaiton`.
+ `ngx.location.capture` issues an internal non blocking, synchronous request to a `location`.
 Unlike the clients request which has to be http the location_capture requests involve no http overhead.
-It is just a fast and light internal `c` level call while mimicking the familliar http interface.
+It is just a fast and light internal `c` level call while mimicking the familiar http interface.
 Time for an example:-

 suppose you have a location: